w3c/adapt/explainers/semantic-web-tools-using-well-known-destinations.md

 This explainer proposes extending the [Well-known Destinations](well-known-destinations.md) standard to bridge this gap through **Semantic Web Tools**—standardized software components that enable reliable website navigation using semantic identifiers rather than fragile technical selectors.

 **The Vision:**
-Instead of agents saying "find the element with class '.contact-info'", they would say "navigate to the 'contact' destination."
+Instead of agents saying "find the element with class `.contact-info`", they would say "navigate to the 'contact' destination."
 This semantic approach works consistently across all compliant websites, creating a new middle ground between full API development and unreliable scraping.

 ## Current State: The API Dependency Challenge